Most works are protected by copyright

 Copyright only applies to the following kinds of works:

 This list encompasses most kinds of creative or intellectual expression.
 Works must also be "fixed in a tangible medium of expression".
 Unfixed works like improvised music, speeches, or dances are not protected by copyright.

 Remember: copyright is not designed to reward hard work but, rather, to foster creativity.
 Works that took a lot of effort to put together but that don't contain original expression do not qualify for copyright protection.

+Portland Community College (PCC) is committed to compliance with copyright law and the preservation of the rights of copyright owners and users of copyrighted materials.
 The College requires PCC faculty, staff and students to observe federal law regarding the use of copyrighted material.
-See: Copyright Law of the United States of America and PCC Policy on Student Conduct.
+For more information, see the Copyright Law of the United States of America and PCC Policy on Student Conduct [pdf].

 PCC will remove or disable materials on its domain that are identified as violating copyright by the copyright owner or his/her agent.
 The College will make reasonable efforts to notify the faculty, staff and or student responsible.

 The College seeks to ensure that the members of the College community know their rights and responsibilities under the fair use provisions of the Copyright Act (17 U.S.C.
 Section 107), and are able to apply them regarding their use of copyrighted works.